pallocchi/positions/README.md

 * Support users & OAuth.
 * Use a search engine like Solr or Elasticsearch instead of Lucene.
 * Use a database like MySQL or PostgreSQL instead of H2.
+* Import positions using a task in an executor